Most Affordable Game Development Programs 2025

 Admissions:

-Hakia ranks University of North Florida as the #8 in game development degree program.
+Hakia ranks University of North Florida's game development program #8.
+Delivery: on-campus.
 Location: Jacksonville, FL | Type: Public | Tuition: $3,996/year | Graduation Rate: 82%

-What makes University of North Florida stand out: UNF's Game Development program uniquely combines cutting-edge research in VR, HCI, and AI with hands-on coding challenges and industry collaborations, preparing students for the evolving interactive entertainment landscape.
+What makes University of North Florida stand out: UNF's Game Development program uniquely combines advanced research in VR, HCI, and AI with hands-on coding challenges and industry collaborations, preparing students for the evolving interactive entertainment landscape.

 Hakia Insight: University of North Florida's AI and Interactive Systems Lab creates a direct research-to-career pipeline with Mayo Clinic, bridging academic research and industry practice.